 During Ganesh Chaturti, we used to go out daily to see idols.
 Different parts of the city hosted colorful idols, some small, some huge.
 People stood in queues to have a glimpse of the idol.

 Navratri was my favorite festival during my childhood.
-I would be eagerly looking forward to start during night.
+For nine nights, the streets came alive as girls and women twirled in dazzling chaniya cholis.
+The men and boys, dressed in colorful dresses, matched their energy, clapping and dancing with enthusiasm.
+I would be eagerly looking forward for the dance to start during night.
 I remember the song “Tad Tad tali padey, tad tad tali padey”.
+The air pulsed with the rhythmic beats of folk music, creating an atmosphere charged with energy.
 I used to dance with the flatmates until it got over.
 Amma would be sleeping at home.
 Occasionally, we used to go to other places to watch garbas.

 Every night, Mom would recite traditional Jacobite Church prayers.
 I used to read the Malayalam prayer verses in English.
 During my life in the Vithlesh Apartment, I don’t remember attending Church.
 There were no churches nearby.